storyblok/storyblok-react/temp-docs.md

 }
 ```

-### 2. Create StoryblokProvider and Import your Storyblok components
+### 2. Create StoryblokProvider and Import your Storyblok Components

 Create `components/StoryblokProvider.jsx`, and re-initalize and import your Storyblok components: